EDUCATION

 If the counselor is unavailable or there is a delay in reaching out to the prospect, the CRM system assigns the lead to the next available counselor.
 The system also solves the problem of overloading your counselors with leads at any given point in time.
 With a capping logic, the system assigns an appropriate number of inquiries and distributes them equally among the team.

 Admission counselors and call center agents struggle with figuring out whom to reach out to first.
-So, how to prioritize student inquiries that have a higher chance of conversion?
+So, how do you prioritize student inquiries that have a higher chance of conversion?

 In high-velocity operations, like that of educational institutions, 100s of admission inquiries flood in daily.
 It is impossible to call every lead – resulting in missing out on follow-ups and recruitment opportunities.